-The work of tugboat pilots and crews is important.
-Without them, many ships would be stranded out at sea or unable to navigate crowded harbors.
-The work is also dangerous.
-Workers must maneuver their tugboats through tight spaces, often while attached to much larger vessels.
+Tugboat crew members have the dangerous job of maneuvering through tight spaces, often while attached to much larger vessels.
 Many workers aboard tugboats have been in accidents that caused injuries and have even been killed on the job.
 If you are a tugboat worker, know the rights you have in the case of an on-the-job accident.

 - River tugboats.
-These are also known as push boats and they push or tow vessels on rivers, typically those that have broken down and need a lift back to the shore for repairs.
-These tugboats are specifically designed to work on rivers, and while powerful, are not appropriate for work on the ocean or in harbors.
+These are also known as push boats, and they push or tow vessels on rivers, typically those that have broken down and need a lift back to the shore for repairs.
+These tugboats are specifically designed to work on rivers and, while powerful, are not appropriate for work on the ocean or harbors.